LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 Furthermore, in the following we indicate with `block` be the block under consideration and with `previousBlock` the previous block of the chain.
 Calling a function `fct` from another module `module` is represented by `module.fct`.

-### Processing Stages of Block, Block Assets, and Block Header
+### Block Processing Stages

 <img src="lip-Update_block_schema_and_block_processing/stages.png" width="70%">

 *Figure 1: A schematic depiction of the various stages of a block processing.
-The steps performed in the framework layer are indicated by green boxes, while the steps performed in the state-machine layers are indicated by red boxes.*
+The steps performed in the consensus domain are indicated by blue boxes, while the steps performed in the state-machine domain are indicated by red boxes.
+Within the state-machine domain, the payload processing is indicated by purple boxes.
+The network domain is indicated by green boxes.*

-In this section, we specify the order of the various processing stages of a block.
+In this section, we describe the various processing stages of a block.
 Note that a genesis block follows different rules specified in the ["Update genesis block schema and processing" LIP][research:genesis-block].

+The block processing is split between the network, consensus, and state-machine domains (see figure 1).
+The network domain is responsible for exchanging blocks with other peers in the [P2P network][lip-0004].
+The consensus domain applies the [fork choice rule][lip-0014#fork-choice] and checks the properties contained in the block header.
+The state-machine checks and applies the module-level logic.
+All the steps that are part of the state-machine domain are repeated for each module registered in the chain.
+The payload processing is performed on the block payload as part of the state-machine processing.
+The four steps in the payload processing are repeated for each transaction inn the payload.

+1. **Block reception**: A new block is received from the P2P network.
+2. **Fork choice**: Upon receiving a new block, the [fork choice rule][lip-0014#fork-choice] determines whether the block will be discarded or if the processing continues.
-- **Static validation**: When a new block is received, some initial static checks are done to ensure that the serialized object follows the general structure of a block.
+3. **Static validation**: Some initial static checks are done to ensure that the serialized object follows the general structure of a block.
   These checks are performed immediately because they do not require access to the state store and can therefore be done very quickly.
-- **Block verification**: Properties that require access to the state store *before* the block has been executed are verified in this stage.
+4. **Header verification**: Properties that require access to the state store *before* the block has been executed are verified in this stage.
 In particular, these checks are performed *before* the state transitions implied by the modules are processed.
-- **State-machine processing**: In this stage, the block is processed in the state machine where module-level logic is applied (see [following section](#state-machine-processing-stages).
-- **Result verification**: In this stage we verify the properties that require access to the state store *after* the block has been executed, i.e. they can be verified only after the state transitions implied by the block execution have been performed.
-In particular, these checks are performed *after* the state transitions implied by the modules are processed.

-The static validation, block verification, and result verification are processed in the framework layer, while the state-machine processing is performed in the state-machine layer.

-#### State-machine Processing Stages

-In the following, we list the block processing stages performed as part of the state-machine layer.

-- **Block verification**: In this stage, the entry in the block assets relevant to the module is checked.
-If the checks fail, the block is discarded and has no further effect.
+5. **Assets verification**: Each module verifies the respective entry in the block assets.
+If any check fails, the block is discarded and has no further effect.
+6. **Block forwarding**: After the initial checks, the block is forwarded to a subset of peers.
-- **Before block execution**: In this stage, modules can process protocol logic *before* the transactions contained in the block payload are executed.
+7. **Before payload execution**: Each module can process protocol logic *before* executing the transactions contained in the block payload.
-- **Transaction verification**: The transaction is verified, possibly by accessing the state store.
+8. **Transaction verification**: The transaction is verified, possibly by accessing the state store.
 If the verification fails, the transaction is invalid and the whole block is discarded.
-- **Before transaction execution**: In this stage, modules can process protocol logic *before* a transaction contained is executed.
+9. **Before transaction execution**: Each module processes protocol logic *before* the transaction is executed.
-- **Transaction execution**: Commands belonging to the module (i.e. with `moduleID` property matching the module ID) are executed.
+10. **Transaction execution**: Commands belonging to the module (i.e. with `moduleID` property matching the module ID) are executed.
-- **After transaction execution**: In this stage, modules can process protocol logic *after* a transaction contained is executed.
+11. **After transaction execution**: Each module can process protocol logic *after* the transaction has been executed.
-- **After block execution**: In this stage, modules can process protocol logic *after* the transactions contained in the block payload are executed.
+12. **After payload execution**: Each module can process protocol logic *after* the transactions contained in the block payload have been executed.

-These steps are performed for each module registered in the blockchain.
-The transaction verification, before transaction execution, transaction execution, and after transaction execution steps are performed for each transaction in the block payload.
+13. **Result verification**: Properties that require access to the state store *after* the block has been executed are verified.
+In particular, this includes the properties that can be verified only after the state transitions implied by the block execution have been performed.
+14. **Block storage**: The block is persisted into the database.
+15. **Peers notification**: Other peers in the P2P network are notified of the new block.

 ### Block